tomjoht/documentation-theme-jekyll/pages/homepage.md

 id: homepage
 layout: default
 ---
-{% include_relative reuse/variables.html %}

 This is a Jekyll theme intended for documentation projects.
 What makes this theme unique is the approach in using Jekyll for single sourcing, that is, producing multiple outputs from the same theme.
 For example, you might have 3 different help systems that you're generating from the same Jekyll files.
 More than anything, this Jekyll theme shows you how to use Jekyll for documentation projects from the perspective of a technical writer.

-{{alertinfo}} I'm using this theme for my own technical writing projects, replacing my previous OxygenXML DITA workflow, so this is an evolving project.
-I'm still in the pilot phase of the experiment.{{end}}
+{{site.data.callouts.alertinfo}} I'm using this theme for my own technical writing projects, replacing my previous OxygenXML DITA workflow, so this is an evolving project.
+I'm still in the pilot phase of the experiment.{{site.data.callouts.end}}

 ## Intended audience